Practising gratitude has been a crucial part of improving my mindset.

 Here are my favourite, powerful gratitude affirmations that have really helped improve my mindset.

-11 powerful gratitude affirmations for a positive mindset
+11 powerful gratitude affirmations

 - I’m so grateful to get to wake up and experience a new day